Skip to content

 Module loading

-The above examples assume your program has been compiled with the foss/2016a tool-chain module.
-If it has been compiled with a different compiler or tool chain you need to load the compiler module by adding a line similar to
+The above examples assume your program has been compiled with the foss/2023a tool-chain module.
+If it has been compiled with a different compiler or tool chain you need to load the compiler module by adding a line similar to, for example,

 On other services, the modules typically complain if the wrong compiler is loaded and are hence self-documenting.